Kahnezzer/OldNewEngland/README.md

 After the first successful load, you may tweak:

+- S7 Skill Overhaul xp multipliers
 - Difficulty and survival options
 - Sound balance
-- Camera preferences
-- HUD scaling
+- HUD

 These are **personal preference** and safe to adjust.